• Skip to primary navigation

 Milk Bread with a Chocolate Swirl – Parāoa Miraka Me Te Kōripo Tiakarete

-A delicious slightly sweet milk bread with a chocolate swirl.
+This delicious Chocolate Swirl Bread Loaf is a slightly sweet milk bread with a chocolate swirl.
 Bread with the x-factor!

 Prep Time 30 minutes minutes